luxeengine/alpha/docs_src/Luxe/setup.md

 ### How do I install luxe?
 ---

-Luxe is distributed via `haxelib` - a package manager for haxe libraries that is installed automatically with haxe.
-There are plans in the roadmap to make the installation process even easier.
+CURRENTLY - because of pre release status :

-You can also get luxe from the [git repository](http://github.com/underscorediscovery/luxe) ( jump to the [git install guide for luxe?](#fromgit) ).
+You only get luxe from the [git repository](http://github.com/underscorediscovery/luxe).

+The steps are really simple :

 <a name="requirements"> </a>
 ## What do I need to get started?